 Stand Up, Smooth Out and Be on Your Way

 When you’ve changed it’s time to get out of the car.
 Use this as an opportunity to smooth out the wrinkles, adjust your waistband and make those last fixes before you walk away.

 While it may not be ideal to change your clothes in your car, rest easy knowing that you can do it if you have to.
-In fact, you may prefer it over other options like public restrooms and anything else that could be a potential option.
-The key is to be as discrete as possible, as quick as possible, and as prepared as possible to make it go as planned.
+The key is to be discrete, quick and prepared.
+And don’t forget that one last critical piece: Your mask.